-We are an off-grid, queer-positive, permaculture-based homesteading farming community striving to live in harmony with our natural surroundings, located on almost 140 acres of forest on the North Mountain of the Annapolis Valley in Nova Scotia.
-There are currently five members and one non-member resident living here.
+We are an off-grid, queer-positive homesteading community, using permaculture principles to live in harmony with our natural surroundings.
+We are located on 140 acres of forest on the North Mountain of the Annapolis Valley in Nova Scotia, on the unceded territory of the Mi’kmaq nation.
+There are currently six residents living here year-round.

 Our mission is to create a safe, healthy, peaceful community in which members can live together, fostering an environment of egalitarianism and personal development.
 We also aim to steward the land in a sustainable manner, one that allows members to provide for their food, fuelwood, and water needs collectively, while improving the fertility and biodiversity of the land.

 We produce most of our own food from our own vegetable gardens and livestock that we raise on a small scale, which currently includes goats, ducks, and chickens.
 To increase self-sufficiency and long-term resilience, we employ permaculture design principles while reducing our dependence on complex and precarious technologies.